The Canyon Hills Residency Program trains, mentors, and launches future ministry leaders to make more and better disciples of Jesus Christ.

 Yes.
 You will receive a stipend based on a 25 hour work week.

-Canyon Hills will work to provide housing for residents through hosts who are members of our church.
+For those who do not already live in the area, Canyon Hills will try to provide housing for residents through hosts who are members of our church.

 Yes.
 We have ministry on and off our main campus, so there will be times where you will need to provide your own transportation.